 I was pleased to discover that there is an entire body of solid research on how humans learn music and how to teach music which supports my opinions, presented very nicely by the Gordon Institute for Music Learning.

 Finally, have a look at the lengthy debate a large number of whistle players and learners got into back into 2001 when someone gave them an excerpt from "Tip 1" of this page.
 I'm happy to report that those who objected to that excerpt clearly haven't read this page in its entirety.

-If you appreciate this page, please consider pitching in a small donation to extend the lifetime of this Web site.
-Active supporters of this page include:
+If you appreciate this page, please consider pitching in a small donation - contact me.
+Past direct supporters of this page include: